 Dr.-Ing. habil.
 Konstantin Kondak, received his diploma in Computer Engineering and Information Technologies, his doctoral and postdoctoral degree from the TU Berlin in 1999, 2001 and 2007 respectively.
 From 06/2008 to 10/2009, he held the position of a representative full professor at the Real-Time Systems and Robotics Group at the TU Berlin.

 Since 07/2008, he has been head of the laboratory for exoskeleton robots and since 06/2006 head of the laboratory for autonomous flying robots.
-Since 10/2009 he is the head of the key research area Flying Robots at DLR’s Institute of Robotics and Mechatronics in Oberpfaffenhofen near Munich.
+Since 10/2009 he has been the head of the key research area Flying Robots at DLR’s Institute of Robotics and Mechatronics in Oberpfaffenhofen near Munich.

 Prof. Dr. Gerhard Hirzinger received his Dipl.-Ing. degree 1969 and the doctor’s degree 1974 from the Technical University of Munich.
 In 1969, he joined DLR (German Aerospace Center) where he became head of the automation laboratory in 1976 and started robotic activities at DLR.
 In 1991, he received a joint professorship from the Technical University of Munich.